mozilla-l10n/documentation/src/localization/dev_best_practices.md

 ### Create flexible content

 You need to account for different grammar structures in different locales, and add switching mechanisms to present them appropriately.
-You shouldn’t make assumptions as to what those structures will be: instead, let locales/localizers decide.
+You shouldn’t make assumptions as to what those structures will be.
+Instead, let locales/localizers decide.
 When in doubt, ask the localizers.

 #### Date, time and unit formatting